FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/compatibility.md

 ####3.2 Data protocol storage and change
 The sys _ config system table designed by FISCOBCOS stores information about the version number of record data.
 The key and value are as follows:
 - key: compatibility_version
-- value: The protocol version used by the next block, such as 3.0.x, 3.1.x, etc.
+- value: The protocol version used by the next block, such as 3.0.x, 3.1.x, etc

-If a version update occurs, you need to change the data protocol and modify the compatibility _ version configuration item of sys _ config.:
+If a version update occurs, you need to change the data protocol and modify the compatibility _ version configuration item of sys _ config:
 - Packaging module: Sealer, used to support data structure changes such as blocks and transactions
-- BlockContext: Used to support execution compatibility(Precompiled contracts, etc.)
+-BlockContext: Used to support execution compatibility(Precompiled contracts, etc)

 ## 4. 结论
 In summary, FISCOBCOS design compatibility scheme, in the upper module of the codec protocol unified use of PB encoding；For network protocol compatibility, it is divided according to the service process, according to the service process to achieve the compatibility of different services, for data compatibility, through the block, blockHeader, transaction, receipt and other basic data structures and sys _ config system table version information to achieve version compatibility。